Cherreads

 A sharp gasp echoed from the porch.

-On the porch, Mira had gone perfectly still.
+Mira had gone perfectly still.
 Her amber eyes were wide, the pupils blown completely open in sudden, unexplainable terror.
 Her hands tightened protectively around Lila.
 She didn't say a word.
 She just watched the black energy bleed off the sword.

 He pointed to another smooth boulder resting near the tree line.
 "Cut it in two.
 Remember, you want a clean slice.
 Don't just smash it."

-Every step toward the stone amplified the unnatural weight buzzing in his hands.
+Every step toward the stone amplified the weight buzzing in his hands.
 It felt dangerous.
 It felt like holding a starving animal by the neck.
 He raised the wooden sword, the red and black aura flaring violently.

 With a swift, downward swing, he struck the boulder.

 He met zero resistance.
-The wood passed through the stone with a bizarre, muted hiss, as if the rock simply ceased to exist along the line of the blade.
+The wood passed through the stone with a muted hiss, as if the rock simply ceased to exist along the line of the blade.

 The top half of the boulder slid off and hit the dirt.
 The cut was flawlessly smooth.

 The oppressive feeling in the air vanished as Ravon dropped the technique, the aura evaporating into nothing.
 He stared at the sliced stone, a massive grin breaking across his face.
-He did it.

 Carrying the boy toward the porch, Darius shot Mira a teasing grin.
 "Look out, world.
 One day this kid is going to be a Sword God."